boku-ilen/geodot-plugin/README.md

 1. Install GDAL.
 (With apt: `sudo apt install libgdal-dev`)
 2. Initialize all git submodules: `git submodule update --init --recursive`
-3. Generate the GDNative C++ bindings: `cd godot-cpp; scons platform=linux generate_bindings=yes`
+3. Generate the GDExtension C++ bindings: `cd godot-cpp; scons platform=linux generate_bindings=yes`

 ### Compiling

 Everything is built via SConstruct.
-Running `scons platform=linux` in the root directory will compile everything: First the processing libraries, then the finished GDNative plugin.
+Running `scons platform=linux` in the root directory will compile everything: First the processing libraries, then the finished GDExtension plugin.

 If you're working on a processing library, you can also only compile this library with the same `scons platform=linux` command in that library's directory (e.g. in `src/raster-tile-extractor`).